How to organise a wake

 3. Organise food and drink

-A little food and drink is often provided at a wake, although there is no obligation to do so.
-If you are organising a wake on budget, you could ask guests to all bring a dish with them.
-Alternatively, you could hold the wake at a pub or restaurant, where guests will be able to purchase food and drink if they choose.
+A little food and drink is often provided at a wake, although there is no-obligation to do so.
+If you are organising a wake on a budget, you could ask guests to all bring a dish with them.

-Some places will include catering as part of their fees which may work out less expensive than arranging both separately.
-Not all venues will have an in house catering team, however (for example if you hold the wake at a community centre or church hall), so if you do choose to use an independent catering company, you should shop around and compare a few quotes and read reviews if possible.
-A buffet of sandwiches and finger food are often the food of choice at a wake.
+Not all venues will have an in-house catering team, however (for example if you hold the wake at a church hall), so if you do choose to use an independent catering company, you should shop around and compare quotes and read reviews if possible.

 4. Share details of the wake with family and friends

-You will need to share details of where the wake is being held and at what time with family and friends.
 Some people prefer the wake to be private.
 If you choose to go down this route, you can send out invitations or ask close family members to spread the word.

 You may also choose for the wake to be announced at the end of the funeral service, inviting mourners to head on to a venue for refreshments.

 It may seem strange to think about providing entertainment at a wake, and you don’t have to.
 However, it can help to bring people together to share memories of the person who has died.
-Here are a few ideas:

-- Memory jars – Lay small jars out on a table with a stack of note cards or post it notes, and ask people to write a memory of the person who has died and put it in a jar.
-You can take these home to read as you wish or hand them out to guests to read.
+Memory jars - Lay small jars out on a table with a stack of note cards or post it notes, and ask people to write a memory of the person who has died and put it in a jar.
+You can take these home to read as you wish or hand them out to guests to read

-- A memory tree, book or board – similar to memory jars, ask people to write a memory on a label or post it note and attach it to a tree, board or book.
-This will act as keepsake to remind you of your loved one.
+A memory tree, book or board - Similar to memory jars, ask people to write a memory on a label or post it note and attach it to a tree, board or book.
+This will act as keepsake to remind you of your loved one

-- A slideshow or video – you could prepare a slideshow of photos or even a video of the person who has died.
-You can ask the venue if they have a large screen or projector to display it.
+A slideshow or video - You could prepare a slideshow of photos or even a video of the person who has died.
+You can ask the venue if they have a large screen or projector to display it

-- Arrange live music – if your loved one loved live music, it might be a nice touch to arrange for a musician or band to be present.
+Arrange live music - If your loved one loved live music, it might be a nice touch to arrange for a musician or band to be present

 How much does a wake cost?